awmann/basic_astrometry/README.md

 this inherits the obj name (assuming you ran this right after binfit) and converts X/Y to separation and PA, using the distortion solution for NIRC2.

-If you use this code, please cite the starfinder code: https://arxiv.org/abs/astro-ph/0004101 as well as one of the following: https://ui.adsabs.harvard.edu/abs/2019ApJ...871...63M/abstract https://ui.adsabs.harvard.edu/abs/2016ApJ...817...80D/abstract
+If you use this code, please cite the StarFinder code: https://arxiv.org/abs/astro-ph/0004101

+as well as one of the following: https://ui.adsabs.harvard.edu/abs/2019ApJ...871...63M/abstract

+https://ui.adsabs.harvard.edu/abs/2016ApJ...817...80D/abstract